DSD-DBS/capella-dockerimages/README.md

 #### Feature Patches

 It is possible to provide feature patches for our t4c base image that are installed after the initial installation.
-To install such feature patches, you have to do two things.
+To install such feature patches, you have to do the following things.

 1. The feature patch `.zip` file needs to be copied into the subdirectory `t4c/updateSite/$CAPELLA_VERSION` of the present repository